ali-andrews/WDI-PROJECT-ONE/README.md

 <br>

 ###Question bank
 To make question harvesting easier, I had a root directory of 'questions'.
-All my different themes and their questions are stored in a serperate file questions.js.
-The program reads the question set from questions.js
+All my different themes and their questions are stored in a serperate file 'questions.js'- this allows you to have as many questions and themes as you'd like.
 <br>

 ###Visual of Game